james-ingold/james-ingold.github.io/_posts/2021-07-29-automating-route53-dns-updates-hard-way.md

 ##### Python Script for Updating Route53 Entries

-Create new python file and add the following code:
+Create a new python file and add the following code:

 ```python
 #!/usr/bin/env python